aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

   </details>

 ### 11. Passing middleware to routes
-There are three routes in `server/routes/fruits.js` that we want to be accessible only for authenticated users.
+There are three routes in `server/routes/fruits.ts` that we want to be accessible only for authenticated users.

 - [ ] In each of the routes we want to protect, pass `checkJwt` as a second parameter
   <details style="padding-left: 2em">
     <summary>More about protecting routes</summary>

-    You'll need to import the `checkJwt` function from `server/auth0.js`.
+    You'll need to import the `checkJwt` function from `server/auth0.ts`.

     Passing `checkJwt` to the route might look like...

-    ```javascript
+    ```typescript
     route.post('/', checkJwt, (req, res) => {
       // do stuff here
     })